College of the Holy Cross

-- home page: The initial page of a Web site, intended to greet visitors and provide information about the site.
-The home page for the College Web site is located at www.holycross.edu and is managed by Web Communications, College Marketing and Communications.
+- homepage: The initial page of a website, intended to greet visitors and provide information about the site.
+The homepage for the College website is located at www.holycross.edu and is managed by Web Communications, Office of College Marketing and Communications.

 - Search engine optimization (SEO) – The practice of improving the ability of search engines to discover and index a specific page or set of pages.

-- Web Communications, College Marketing and Communications – Office responsible for the College’s Web site (holycross.edu).
+- Web Communications, Office of College Marketing and Communications – Office responsible for the College’s website (holycross.edu).

-- Web page template: HTML or content management system files having a preset format—including required design elements to create consistent look and feel throughout a Web site.
+- webpage template: HTML or content management system files having a preset format—including required design elements to create a consistent look and feel throughout a website.

 3.0 College Servers

-- Web Communications, College Marketing and Communications maintains the College’s Web organizational structure including the assignment of all public Web addresses to help promote visibility and for search engine optimization.
+- Web Communications, Office of College Marketing and Communications maintains the College’s web organizational structure including the assignment of all public web addresses to help promote visibility and for search engine optimization.

-a) Rare exceptions may made be made in cases where Holy Cross is unable to provide a specific Web service (e.g. athletics, human resources employment).
+a) Rare exceptions may be made be made in cases where Holy Cross is unable to provide a specific web service (e.g. athletics, human resources employment).

 5.0 Access & Publishing

-- Members of the Holy Cross Community wishing to gain Web publishing permissions, must first gain approval by Web Communications, College Marketing and Communications before receiving access to any official or unofficial Web site.
+- Members of the Holy Cross Community wishing to gain web publishing permissions, must first gain approval by Web Communications, Office of College Marketing and Communications before receiving access to any official or unofficial website.

 6.0 Style & Usability

-a) In the event that that an official College Web site is not using the College’s most recent Web identity standards, Web Communications, Office of Public Affairs will assist departments in bringing their site into compliance with the above policy.
+a) In the event that an official College website is not using the College’s most recent web identity standards, Web Communications, Office of College Marketing and Communications will assist departments in bringing their site into compliance with the above policy.

 7.0 Content Guidelines

-a) Web Communications, College Marketing and Communications will work with all departments and Web editors to ensure this requirement is met.
+a) Web Communications, Office of College Marketing and Communications will work with all departments and web editors to ensure this requirement is met.

 - The College publishes unique editorial guidelines online here.